PrathamGautam/Medicine-Recommandation-System/README.md

-# Food & Diet Recommendation System
+# Medicine & Diet Recommendation System

 This Flask-based web application provides personalized disease predictions and corresponding recommendations for diet, medications, precautions, and workout routines.
 The app uses a machine learning model to predict the disease based on user-entered symptoms and provides relevant health recommendations.